VIEW ALL BLOG POSTS

 1. Berry Chia Pudding Cup

-This Berry Chia Pudding Cup is a dream to look at and eat too!
-Made with fiber-rich berries, a favorite here at Lifeway, chia seeds, kefir, and maple syrup (or your favorite sweetener), it comes together in no time and is super easy to grab and go!
+This Berry Chia Pudding Cup tastes like fresh berry cobbler in a cup!
+Made with fiber-rich berries, chia seeds, Lifeway Kefir, and maple syrup (or your favorite sweetener), this recipe comes together in no time.

 2. Chocolate Cherry Chia Pudding